BraedonWooding/JavaChessEngine/README.md

 gradle run
 ```

-> NOTE: You may also have to clean the java (`> java: clean the workspace` command) after runnign the eclipse to get it to recognise javafx.
+> NOTE: You may also have to clean the java (`> java: clean the workspace` command) after running the eclipse to get it to recognise javafx.

 > Hopefully!